Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Literature Review

-Common heuristic methods for the CLRP include simulated annealing (SA), local and tabu search algorithms, population-based algorithms, and savings and insertion methods.
-For example, \cite{prins2007solving} develop a method that constructs an initial feasible solution using a greedy heuristic that is then improved by solving the MDCVRP using a guided tabu search that penalizes infeasible solutions.
-Similarly, \cite{prins2006solving} employ a Greedy Randomized Adaptive Search Procedure (GRASP) combined with savings-based heuristics to generate initial solutions that are further refined using local search techniques such as insertion, swap, and 2-opt moves.
-A more recent method \cite{loffler2023conceptually} integrates GRASP with Variable Neighborhood Search (VNS) instead.
-The GRASP provides a diverse set of high-quality initial solutions, while VNS refines them by systematically exploring various neighborhood structures.
-This method is a representative state-of-the-art baseline against which we compare the performance of our proposed NEO-LRP method.
-Other works \cite{chan2005multiple,bouhafs2006combination,sahraeian2009using,ting2013multiple,schneider2019large} explore solving the FLP first and then constructing vehicle routes based on those location-allocation decisions; we choose a representative baseline from this class of methods as well.
-Methods based on savings and insertion can be found in~\cite{jarboui2013variable,prins2006solving,jabal2011variable}.
+Methods based on savings and insertion can be found in~\citet{jarboui2013variable}, \citet{prins2006solving}, and \citet{jabal2011variable}.
 These aim to reduce the total distance traveled by iteratively inserting or merging customers into a set of initial routes.
-In contrast, memetic algorithms \cite{prins2006memetic,duhamel2008memetic,derbel2012genetic,duhamel2010grasp}, which are variants of genetic algorithms, construct a single vehicle tour for each facility that is then iteratively improved and made feasible using crossover and repair operations of appropriately defined `chromosomes'.
-A similar two-phase method can be found in~\cite{escobar2013two}, where a giant tour serving all customers is initially constructed and then split according to vehicle capacities, resulting in customer-to-facility allocations that are then individually optimized by solving a Traveling Salesman Problem (TSP).
+In contrast, memetic algorithms \citep{prins2006memetic,duhamel2008memetic,derbel2012genetic,duhamel2010grasp}, which are variants of genetic algorithms, construct a single vehicle tour for each facility that is then iteratively improved and made feasible using crossover and repair operations on appropriately defined `chromosomes'.
+A similar two-phase method can be found in~\citet{escobar2013two}, where a giant tour serving all customers is initially constructed and then split according to vehicle capacities, resulting in customer-to-facility allocations that are then individually optimized by solving a Traveling Salesman Problem (TSP).
 Other heuristics attempt to incorporate mathematical programming techniques.
-For example, \cite{alvim2013popmusic} attempt to solve the CLRP using an algorithm called Partial Optimization Metaheuristic Under Special Intensification Conditions, which involves solving the TSP on clusters of customers, opening a facility for each cluster, and greedily merging them to improve the overall solution.
-In another example, \cite{ozyurt2007solving} develop a mixed-integer programming formulation for the nested CLRP and decompose it using Lagrangian relaxation methods.
+For example, \citet{alvim2013popmusic} attempt to solve the CLRP using an algorithm called Partial Optimization Metaheuristic Under Special Intensification Conditions, which involves solving the TSP on clusters of customers, opening a facility for each cluster, and greedily merging them to improve the overall solution.
+In another example, \citet{ozyurt2007solving} develop a mixed-integer programming formulation for the nested CLRP and decompose it using Lagrangian relaxation methods.
+More recent heuristics include the progressive filtering framework of \citet{arnold2021progressive}, which reduces the search space by bounding the number of open depots and filtering unpromising configurations through iterative VRP evaluations, and the hybrid genetic algorithm of \citet{lopes2016simple}, which combines a standard GA framework with local search in the mutation phase.
+Both methods have been shown to produce competitive results on benchmark CLRP instances.